Amber Rudd quits Cabinet and Tory Party

 The former home secretary was dogged by questions throughout the Tory leadership contest about whether she could serve in Mr Johnson’s Cabinet if he won the race, given his strategy would involve keeping no-deal on the table during further negotiations with Brussels.

-Issuing forthright criticism of Mr Johnson, she called his decision to sack Tory rebels – such as ex-chancellor Philip Hammond, Churchill’s grandson Sir Nicholas Soames and Ken Clarke, the longest serving MP in the commons – “an “assault on decent and democracy”.
+Issuing forthright criticism of Mr Johnson, she called his decision to sack Tory rebels – such as ex-chancellor Philip Hammond, Churchill’s grandson Sir Nicholas Soames and Ken Clarke, the longest serving MP in the commons – an “assault on decency and democracy”.

 Ms Rudd, who was also minister for disabled people, added: “This short-sighted culling of my colleagues has stripped the party of broad-minded and dedicated Conservative MPs.
 I cannot support this act of political vandalism.